Leighrs/Metabarcoding/README.md

 > Column P: Explanation for BLAST taxon assignment.
 >
 ></details>
->
-> **When reviewing the test data:**
->   - You should see one unassigned ASV that BLASTed to Lucania (Killifish) genus.
-This ASV was not assigned in the nf-core/ampliseq pipeline because I removed this species from the reference sequence database so that we could practice getting assignments for ASVs that need to be BLASTed.
->   - Select "no" for E column to disapprove of the BLAST assignment.
->   - For the dissapproval reasoning in column F:
->     - "I want to override some taxon name ranks".
->   - Fill in the new taxon ranks:
->        - Column K: Cyprinodontiformes
->        - Column L: Fundulidae
->        - Column M: Lucania
->        - Column N: Lucania spp
->        - Column O: Killifish spp

 >**C. Save edited spreadsheet (same file name) and upload to FARM:**
 > - If you have MobaXterm, simply save and close the file.